Henry1601/CTF-Writeup/Reverse Engineering/asm2/README.md

 	<+40>:	leave
 	<+41>:	ret
 ```
-We can imagine the code written in C like this:
+We can imagine the code written in C would be like this:
 ```
 	asm2(int a, int b) {
 		while(a <= 0x63f3) {